Competencies in teacher education

 - Understanding principles of child development and learning

-- Another set of general competencies did not relate to teaching skills but subject matter skills in mathematics, cultural and artistic skills, and natural and social science.
+- Another set of general competencies did not relate to teaching skills but to subject matter skills in mathematics, cultural and artistic skills, and natural and social science.

 - The role of instructional coaching and building automated habits was mentioned as professional development.
 However, it is also relevant to practicums in initial teaching, which should in any case be included in pre-service training.